kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## Success Measures

-Productivity increase.
+Productivity increase
-Decision quality.
+Decision quality
-User satisfaction.
+User satisfaction
 Reduction in repetitive tasks

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.